WKSC-FM: 103.5 HD2

-From June 2006 to early 2013, WKSC-HD2 aired programming from "Pride Radio", a Top 40/Dance format targeting the LGBTQ community.
+From June 2006 to early 2013, WKSC-FM HD2 aired programming from "Pride Radio", a Top 40/Dance format targeting the LGBTQ community.
 This would change to iHeart's Dance/EDM network "Evolution".
-In November 2013, WKSC-HD2 changed to a Smooth Jazz format along with airport information as "Air Chicago Radio".
+In November 2013, WKSC-FM HD2 changed to a smooth jazz format along with airport information as "Air Chicago Radio".
 In late 2018, WKSC's HD2 subchannel began broadcasting soft adult contemporary music as "The Breeze".
 This overlapped with its Soft AC sister station WLIT (93.9 Lite FM).
-On June 26, 2019, WKSC-HD2 returned to "Pride Radio".
+On June 26, 2019, WKSC-FM HD2 returned to "Pride Radio".